Prospective PAL®s

 How to prepare to apply to be a PAL®

-There is usually a solicitation, nomination and screening applications process to becoming a PAL®.
-Every school’s processes may vary.
+There is usually a solicitation, nomination or application, and screening process to becoming a PAL®.
+Every school’s processes is different.

 Student selections are often based on criteria and characteristics such as: